30 Line Mechanical TV - a Clone of the Baird Televisor.

 At the receiving end, the signal modulated a light source which was scanned in the same manner as the transmitter.
 The light source has to be quick acting, which rules out incandescent lamps.
 Most popular were neon tubes - resulting in an orange picture.
 Effectively, the receiver is just the reverse of the transmitter.
 Since the light source brightness was dependent on the phototube illumination at any one point of the picture, it follows that provided the two scanners are in step with each other, a picture will be built up.

 This was one of the challenges of early TV - how to synchronise the scanners.
 Many methods were tried.
 Baird's system used a form of sync pulse at start of each line, similar to modern electronic TV.
-On the same shaft as the disc motor in the receiver was a 'phonic wheel'; roughly similar to a synchronous motor, which responded to the sync pulses.
+On the same shaft as the disc motor in the receiver was a 'phonic wheel', or Baird's derivative, the 'cogged wheel'; roughly similar to a synchronous motor, which responded to the sync pulses.
 In the U.S., with widely reticulated AC mains, synchronous motors were popular.
 One limitation with this scheme is that it was not possible to synchronise the set if it was used in an area with a different mains supply.
 A method to overcome this was a separate transmitter purely for sync pulses, which drove a synchronous motor in the receiver.
 Many experimenters did not bother with synchronising control circuits as such, but rather used a hand held rheostat to manually keep the motor in sync.

 The methods of mechanical TV have been well documented, with construction plans available in period literature.